alphagov/govuk-developer-docs/source/manual/upgrading-mysql.html.md

 review_in: 6 months
 ---

-Upgrading mysql will cause 500 errors on sites as the master and slave machines are restarted, so this procedure needs to be done at a suitable time on production - i.e outside of core business hours (9:00 - 18:00 Monday to Friday)
+Upgrading MySQL will cause 500 errors on sites as the master and slave machines are restarted, so this procedure needs to be done at a suitable time on production - i.e outside of core business hours (9:00 - 18:00 Monday to Friday)